 V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
+(Core) V.A.1.f) The evaluations of a resident's performance must be accessible for review by the resident.
+(Core) V.A.1.g) The evaluation process must be structured to mitigate implicit bias in resident evaluation.
+(Detail) V.A.1.h) The program must administer an in-training examination annually.
+V.A.2.
+Final Evaluation V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program.
+(Core) V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
+(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, (Core) V.A.2.a).(2).(c) be shared with the resident upon completion of the program. ^(Core) V.A.3.
+A Clinical Competency Committee must be appointed by the program director.
 (Core)

-V.A.1.f) The evaluations of a resident's performance must be

-accessible for review by the resident.
+V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
 (Core)

-V.A.2.
-Final Evaluation

-V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program.
-(Core)

-V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
+V.A.3.a).(1)

-V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, (Core) V.A.2.a).(2).(c) be shared with the resident upon completion of the program.
-(Core) V.A.3.
-A Clinical Competency Committee must be appointed by the program director.
-(Core) V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
-(Core) V.A.3.a).(1) Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
+Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
 (Core)